 Vitamin A promotes good eyesight, especially in low light.
 It also has a role in healthy pregnancy and breastfeeding.

 - Retinol: Retinol is an active form of vitamin A. It is found in animal liver, whole milk, and some fortified foods.

-Carotenoids are dark-colored dyes (pigments) found in plant foods that can turn into a form of vitamin A. There are more than 500 known carotenoids.
+- Carotenoids: Carotenoids are dark-colored dyes (pigments).
+They are found in plant foods that can turn into active form of vitamin A. There are more than 500 known carotenoids.
 One such carotenoid is beta-carotene.

 Beta-carotene is an antioxidant.
 Antioxidants protect cells from damage caused by substances called free radicals.

-- Food sources of carotenoids such as beta-carotene may reduce the risk for cancer.
+Eating food sources of beta-carotene may reduce the risk for cancer.

 Beta-carotene supplements do not seem to reduce cancer risk.